 Very few things can give as much satisfaction as growing your own food, but unfortunately, not everyone has the advantage of owning a garden plot, field or homestead.
 Appropriate land can be difficult to come by, particularly in urban areas, which is one reason why so many people have turned to hydroponic gardening.
-With this unique method of growing, no land is necessary, and you can cultivate your own fruits and vegetables.
+With this unique method of growing, no land is necessary, and you can cultivate your own herbs, fruits and vegetables.
 Some people buy ready-made hydroponic kits and others want to build their own system.
-In fact you can build your own DIY hydroponics garden in your apartment or other small urban indoor space.
-The video below shows a homemade DIY hydroponic gardening system with 130 plants growing including lettuce, cabbage and kale in just ten square feet!

 What is Hydroponic Gardening?